-The School District receives reduced property tax revenues as a result of Industrial Facilities Tax exemptions and Brownfield Redevelopment Agreements granted by the City of Alma and Pine River Township.
-Industrial facility exemptions are intended to promote construction of new industrial facilities, or to rehabilitate historical facilities; Brownfield redevelopment agreements are intended to reimburse taxpayers that remediate environmental contamination on their properties.
+The School District receives reduced property tax revenues as a result of Industrial Facilities Tax exemptions, Brownfield Redevelopment Agreements, and Payments in Lieu of Taxes (PILOT) granted by the City of Alma and Pine River Township.
+Industrial facility exemptions are intended to promote construction of new industrial facilities, or to rehabilitate historical facilities; Brownfield redevelopment agreements are intended to reimburse taxpayers that remediate environmental contamination on their properties; and PILOT programs apply to multiple unit housing for citizens of low income and the elderly.

-For the fiscal year ended June 30, 2018, the School District's property tax revenues were reduced by approximately \$104,000 under these programs.
+For the fiscal year ended June 30, 2019, the School District's property tax revenues were reduced by approximately \$242,000 under these programs.